 The luxury hotels below offer just that: a haven of tranquility in a sea of chaotic city mess, without ever compromising on location.

-Despite being the smallest ‘city’ on this list, with a population under 600,000, anyone who has been to the “Sin City of the Far East” knows that this population packed into a tiny space, and added to with a mass of tourists (30 million plus a year) who have come to gamble away results in a hectic affair.
+Despite being the smallest ‘city’ on this list, with a population under 600,000, anyone who has been to the “Sin City of the Far East” knows that this population packed into a tiny space, and added to with a mass of tourists (30 million plus a year) who have come to gamble away, results in a hectic affair.
 Macau is known for its ostentatious and often garish architecture.
-The Banyan Tree Macau brings it all back, with suites with a relatively muted colour tone, replete with a private plunge pool.
+The Banyan Tree Macau pares it all back, with expansive suites with a relatively muted colour tone, replete with a private plunge pool.
 The Sky Villas offer proper oversized pools, while the higher level suites offer extra amenities including in-room spa facilities and more.

 Formerly serviced apartments run by Swire Properties within the upscale Pacific Place shopping mall complex, The Upper House is one of Swire Hotels’ signature hotels, and its style still reflects the welcoming atmosphere to be expected of a pseudo-hotel that will serve as your home for the next few weeks/months.
 The Andre Fu-designed hotel offers some of the city’s largest rooms and entry-level suites (730 square feet and 1230 square feet respectively), and also some of the city’s most stunning bathrooms – the latter featuring a 400-square-foot spa-inspired bathroom, with a freestanding soaking tub (with a handy television) and a view of the urban jungle ahead, and Victoria Harbour beyond.
 Although this boutique hotel of 110 rooms and suites does not have a pool or a spa to luxuriate in, the calming atmosphere is an extension of the beautiful design, best exemplifed in its beautiful ‘The Lawn’ on the mezzanine floor, a garden in the air in the midst of the city.